 This exact story happened to Andy Fields who bought the art for roughly $4.
 It is believed that this drawing of Rudy Vallee was done by Andy in his youth and this find pushes back the date art historians refer to as the dawn of pop art by roughly two decades.
 If that were not enough, during a later interview a report inquired about another piece in the lot.
 Much to Fields' complete surprise, the art turned out to be a second Warhol sketch (unsigned).
 It was done on the exact same type of paper from the same notepad.
 This piece depicts a pencil drawing of actress Maureen O'Hara.

 The first of these two finds has been valued at over $1.5 million just by itself.
-Resetting your bank account and the timeline of modern art in a single find?
-Not a bad way to spend an afternoon.
+Resetting your bank account and the timeline of modern art in a garage sale find?
+Not a bad way to spend an afternoon!

 The Most Valuable Record In Existence